ifti136/banking-system-java/README.md

-# banking-system-java
-A Java OOP Banking System with GUI and MySQL Database
 # 🏦 Banking System Management

 A **Java-based Banking System** with a GUI that allows customers and admins to manage banking operations efficiently.
 Built using **Swing for GUI, MySQL for database, and MVC architecture**.